Frustration-induced emergent Hilbert space fragmentation: Results

-\para{} With this aim in mind, we construct a model where (1) the non-three-coloring states are completely projected out, (2) the allowed three-colorings are assumed to be orthogonal to each other, (akin to the status of dimer coverings in the Rokhsar-Kivelson model~\cite{rokhsar_kivelson}), and (3) we impart dynamics to the three-colorings by considering \textit{Kempe moves}: two colors within the \textit{Kempe loop} are exchanged, if the loop length is of a certain specified size.
-The resulting effective model is a tight-binding Hamiltonian \cite{castelnovo_2005_prb, cepas_2011_prb} in the many-body Hilbert space of three-colorings, which we write as,
+\para{} To explore the structure of the three-coloring manifold with Kempe loops, we construct a model where (1) the non-three-coloring states are completely projected out, and (2) the allowed three-colorings are assumed to be orthogonal to each other (akin to the status of dimer coverings in the Rokhsar-Kivelson model~\cite{rokhsar_kivelson}).
+We then impart dynamics to the three-colorings by Kempe moves for loops of certain lengths.
+The resulting effective model is a Hamiltonian \cite{castelnovo_2005_prb, cepas_2011_prb} in the many-body Hilbert space of three-colorings which is written as

-where the sum is over every three-coloring $C$, $K(C)$ is the set of Kempe loops in $C$. $\ell_{k}$ is the length of the Kempe loop $k$, and $k(C)$ is the resulting three-coloring after exchanging the two colors within the Kempe loop $k$ from $C$.
-(Here we define the colorings as equivalent upto global ``color rotations,'' e.g. red to green, green to blue, blue to red.)
+where the sum is over every three-coloring $C$. $K(C)$ is the set of Kempe loops in $C$, $\ell_{k}$ is the length of the Kempe loop $k$, and $k(C)$ is the resulting three-coloring after exchanging the two colors within the Kempe loop $k$ from $C$.
+(Here we define the colorings as equivalent up to global ``color rotations,'' e.g., red to green, green to blue, blue to red, which corresponds to projecting to a particular $S_z$ sector in the XXZ model.)

-\para{} Within this framework, one would immediately expect the $q\mathord{=}0$ state (which has only ``topological'' Kempe loops) and hence is an exact eigenstate (unless $k$ is macroscopically large) to have parametrically slower relaxation than the $\sqrt{3}\mathord{\times}\sqrt{3}$ state which has length-6 Kempe loops.
-This is confirmed by full diagonalization of the effective model on an 81 site kagome cluster.
-Figure~\ref{fig:loschmidt}(d) shows Loschmidt echo of various coloring states for $J_{\ell}=1$ for $\ell=6$ and $0$ otherwise.
-In addition to confirming this intuition, we observe that for other states with a mixture of Kempe loops of length 6 and longer the relaxation time scales are in the intermediate range, forming a broad distribution.